-- To be able to assess the skills and needs of pupils with EAL and to give appropriate provision throughout the school. - To equip teachers with the knowledge skills and resources to be able to support and monitor pupils with EAL. - To monitor pupils progress systematically and use the data in decisions with regard to curriculum planning. - To maintain pupils' self-esteem and confidence by acknowledging and giving status to their skills in their own languages.
+- To assess the skills and needs of pupils with EAL and to give appropriate provision throughout the school. - To equip teachers with the knowledge, skills, and resources to support and monitor pupils with EAL. - To monitor pupils' progress systematically and use the data in decisions about curriculum planning. - To maintain pupils' self-esteem and confidence by acknowledging and giving status to their skills in their languages.